justin-tt/html-defects/readme.md

 # Example of custom rule creation

 ## Rule definition
-Let's say we wish to create a rule that checks if a given element name has an equal number of closing tags.
+Let's say we wish to create a rule that checks if a given element name has an equal number of opening and closing tags.

 ## Options
 We can turn this abstraction into a concrete option by allowing the user to specify the name of the tag.